dspeyer/dspeyer.github.io/magic.md

 Block a spell being cast.
 You must have a way of perceiving the spell, and a readied action.

 Like Dispel, but subtract 20 from the counterspelling check.
 Unlike dispel, multiple people can counterspell at once, in which case their (check minus 20)s sum.

+#### Arcane Mark

+With a dc 12 spellcraft check, you can attach a spell that doesn't do anything to an object.
+This does require an active magic source, and costs as a rating 1 spell.
+It does not, however, count against your active spell limit.
+An arcane mark is permanent unless dispelled.

+Each caster's mark is unique.
+Also, you can include a brief message with the mark (about five words).

+A DC 15 detect magic will identify the spell as an arcane mark; a DC 20 will reveal any message and the caster's uniqueness (though identifying a caster by their mark requires having knowingly seen their mark before).

 #### Identify Spell